Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-President of Pioneer Scientific Solutions, LLC, Illinois, USA
+President, Pioneer Scientific Solutions, LLC, Illinois, USA

 Roger French is the F. Alex Nason Professor in the Department of Materials Science and Engineering at Case Western Reserve University.
 He is the founder of the Solar Durability and Lifetime Extension Center, a world class-research center dedicated to lifetime and degradation science.
 He previously worked in Central Research and Development at DuPont, and was Adjunct Professor of Materials Science at the University of Pennsylvania